 If you plan on fishing for striper in the coastal phase of their migration, the best lures are those expressly designed for use in saltwater.
 The Daiwa Salt Pro Minnow is an excellent choice, equipped with heavy-duty saltwater hooks that won’t rust or weaken even after repeated exposure to seawater.
-This is a lightweight lure with a clever weight transfer system that allows for longer casts — enabling you to cast beyond the surf zone with ease.
+This is a six-inch, lightweight lure with a clever weight transfer system that allows for longer casts — enabling you to cast beyond the surf zone with ease.
 Use a fast, ripping retrieve to attract schooling striper with an erratic side-to-side action that mimics a wounded baitfish.

-Amazon reviewers report using the six-inch lure for bonito, barracuda and other predatory game fish as well as stripers.
 A shallow-diving lip allows it to be reeled just under the surface at depths of up to three feet.
 It weighs 1 1/9 ounces and boasts a realistic scale pattern complemented by 3D eyes.
 There are colors to suit all water conditions and feeding habits, from sober bone or yellow black to eye-catching chartreuse rainbow and translucent blue mack.

 Best Popper: Cotton Cordell Pencil Popper Lure